 I am interested in both Chinese philosophy and Western philosophy.
 I continue my learning of Chinese philosophy on my own.
 I have attended a weekly online seminar in the Book of Change Yijing 易经 for two years by Sinological Development Charitable Foundation.
 I joined its 8th Greater China Summer Program in Chinese Studies at Chinese University of Hong Kong during summer 2023.
 I have taken advantage of 四海为学 online platform to explore different Chinese philosophical thoughts.
 In addition, I regularly attend the Chinese philosophy reading group in our department.

-My current philosophical interests include philosophy of psychology, political philosophy, philosophy of social science, and Confucian role ethics.
+My current philosophical interests include experimental philosophy, Confucian role ethics, philosophy of cognitive science, philosophy of social science, and political philosophy.
 Influenced by my past educational experiences, I enjoy developing my philosophical ideas from an interdisciplinary perspective.
 In particular, I am interested in theories from sociology (world-system theory), cultural psychology, cognitive science, and international relations (political realism).

-I am currently working on my dissertation prospectus.
-In my dissertation, I aim to make an initial effort to reconstruct the analytic-dialectic research paradigm proposed by Peng Kaiping and Richard Nisbett, which used the comparison between philosophical traditions to illuminate cross-cultural psychological differences.
-My project lies at the intersection of cultural psychology, experimental philosophy, comparative philosophy, and the philosophy of social science.
-My advisor is Nora Berenstain.
+I am currently working on my dissertation project.
+My project aims to make an initial effort to reconstruct the analytic-dialectic research paradigm proposed by Peng Kaiping and Richard Nisbett, which used the comparison between philosophical traditions to illuminate cross-cultural psychological differences.
+My project draws support from cognitive science, experimental philosophy, comparative or Chinese philosophy, and the philosophy of social science.
+I am advised by Nora Berenstain (advisor), Judith Carlisle, Mariam Thalos, Yuan Jinmei (Creighton), and Nicholaos Jones (UAH).

-In addition to my dissertation project, I am also working on my capstone paper for my graduate certificate in global studies.
-In the paper, I clarify and develop Iris Young's conception of global injustices in her posthumous work Responsibility for Justice, by employing world-system perspective and global value chain research to explain the global structural processes that (re-)produce global injustices in the conception.
+In addition to my dissertation project, I also completed my capstone paper for my graduate certificate in global studies.
+In the paper, I clarify and develop Iris Young's conception of global injustices in her posthumous work Responsibility for Justice, by employing world-system perspective and global value chain research to model global structural processes that (re-)produce global injustices, as defined in the conception.

 In the remote past, I have had a passion for learning basics about kinesiology and obtained the Corrective Exercise Specialist Certificate from National Academy of Sports Medicine (2021), if it is still worth mentioning.